jtr13/bookdown-template/README.md

 (You will need to repeat steps 2 and 4 every time you wish to update the book online.)

+### Edit README

+Once you've completed these steps, delete the content of this **README** and add a short description of your project with a link to the book URL.
+It would be appreciated if you add "This repo was initially generated from a bookdown template available here: https://github.com/jtr13/bookdown-template" to the end of the README.

 ### Demo Video

 A demo video showing how to create a **bookdown book** following these instructions: http://bit.ly/5minutebookdown